Michael-Frank/jmh-Introduction/README.md

 - maven

 ## Run the Benchmarks
-Rn the `main` method in each benchmark class:
+Run the `main` method in each benchmark class:
   - A) its easiest to run the benchmarks from IDE starting the main method
     - for intellij you can install the JMH plugin
   - B) or run from console